plone/training/deployment/opsworks/maintenance.rst

 Backups
 =======

 The recipes automatically setup weekly ZODB packing and log rotation.
-I like to Amazon's EBS snapshot feature for backups, and the EBS Snapshotting layer provides that functionality automatically.
+I like to use Amazon's EBS snapshot feature for backups.

+The EBS Snapshotting layer provides that functionality automatically.

 It requires you to use the AWS IAM Console to create a new user with the following permissions::